jushutch/swiping_card_deck/README.md

 designed for any need.
 - Great for any Tinder-like decision making application.

-The current limitations of the package:
+To create a deck of any widget, use the generic SwipingDeck class with templating!

-- Only accepts a list of Card widgets.
+What this package doesn't support:

-- Only supports horizontal swiping, not vertical.
+- Vertical swiping

 ## Usage

 Constructing a SwipingCardDeck with two cards and two buttons that can be used for swiping.
 Callback functions print out debugging information.
-The parameters minimumVelocity, rotationFactor, and swipeThreshold are all optional, but are set to the default values which work well for most use cases.
+The parameters minimumVelocity, rotationFactor, swipeThreshold, and swipeAnimationDuration are all optional, but are set to the default values which work well for most use cases.

 ```dart